 |4.4 - 4.8 cm||2||5.5 cm||middle & forefinger||Woman|

 |4.8 - 5.2 cm||3||5.6 cm||middle (V), index finger (V), little finger (M)||Woman|

 |5.2 - 5.6 cm||4||5.7 cm||middle (M), index finger (M), & thumb (V)||Woman man|

 |> 5.6 cm||5||5.9 cm||thumb||man|

 Note: Good treatment stands or falls with the right fit.
-The advice is always to order multiple sizes.
-You can return the unnecessary dimensions to us and we will credit you in accordance with ProBrace Return Conditions
+It has proved almost impossible for this product to order the right size immediately!
+The advice is therefore always to order and fit multiple sizes.
+You can of course return the unnecessary dimensions to us and we will credit you in accordance with ProBrace Return Conditions